Automating Your Development Workflow with GitHub Actions

 Conclusion

 A good way to increase your development workflow productivity is to use GitHub Actions to automate your workflow.
-Once developers grasps how to create workflows and set jobs and steps, using marketplace actions, they can leverage it to a great extent to improve their CI/CD pipelines.
+Once developers understand how to create workflows, set jobs, and steps using marketplace actions, they can use them extensively to improve their CI/CD pipelines.
 Automation is becoming increasingly important in today’s development practices, and learning how to use GitHub Actions will be invaluable for any developer trying to get the most out of their workflow.

 Wesley Stewart